xlozinguez/xl-blog/content/blog/2018-01-28-getting-started-with-gatsby/index.md

   ...
   ```

-# Other Gatsby commands:
+## Other Gatsby commands

 * `gatsby build` — Gatsby will perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.
 * `gatsby serve` — Gatsby starts a local HTML server for testing your built site.

 > Lots of great resources in the Gatsby [docs](https://www.gatsbyjs.org/docs) and [community pages](https://www.gatsbyjs.org/docs/awesome-gatsby/).